Karelle Vignon Vullierme

-Karelle Vignon-Vullierme is a food blogger living in Dakar, the capital of Senegal since 2012.
-Of Beninese origin, she was born on March 21, 1987, and had a childhood and adolescence in Paris, France.
-She has won a number of awards, including « Best African Blogger » and the Orange prize for women's digital entrepreneurship.
+Karelle Vignon-Vullierme (born 21 March 1987) is a food blogger living in Dakar, the capital of Senegal since 2012.
+Of Beninese origin, she spent her childhood and adolescence in Paris, France.
+She has won a number of awards, including Best African Blogger and the Orange prize for women's digital entrepreneurship.

 Background

 Vignon-Vullierme parents are both from Benin, her father is a journalist, and her mother is an accountant in Seine-et-Marne.
 Vignon-Vullierme graduated high school at Lycée Louis-Armand in France and then decided to pursue her information and communication studies at Moncton University in New Brunswick, Canada, where she graduated in Information Communication (ICOM) and met her future husband and business partner Olivier Vullierme.
 Vignon Vullierme then obtained a certificate in immigration and interethnic relations at the Québec University in Montréal.
 During this time, she was a daily columnist for a Montreal radio and weekly host of an African web-radio, broadcasting from Montreal.
 In 2012 after 6 years in Canada, she decided to go back to Senegal, where her husband's mom is from.